AndersGMadsen/02476-awesome-1/reports/README.md

 > *experiments.*
 > Answer:

 From the cookiecutter template we have filled out the almost all folders.
 We did not really use the docs or the references folders in our project.
 We have added a fastapi folder that contains code for running our locally hosted app.
 We also added a tests folder that contains pytest tests.
+For experiments, we have the make_train script as well as the configuration files.
+The cookie cutter template is really nice and something I think we will keep using.
+We also did not use the visualisation folder a lot.
+Normally, we develop a lot in notebooks and it is nice to keep them separate from the actual code.

 ### Question 6